AdamSpiegel/Employee-Tracker/README.md

   ## Testing Instructions :hammer_and_wrench:
   Follow these steps:
+  1) Open command line
+  2) Navigate to folder hosting files
+  3) Begin with node employeeTracker.js
+  4) Follow on screen prompts which interact with backend database.
+  5) View results in command line for managing your employees.

   ## Future Development :man_technologist:
+  #### Items Still in Development and Troubleshooting:
+  1. Deleting departments/roles/employees
+  2. Viewing the total utilized budget of all employees
+  3. Updating/Viewing employees by manager.

   ## Questions? :thinking:
   ### Please find my contact information below to reach out!